 Everything Is For Sale

-A dialogue that goes ‘I am not for Sale because I’m already sold out’ was a perfect way to say that everything around us is for sale.
+A dialogue that goes ‘I am not for sale because I’m already sold out’ was a perfect way to say that everything around us is for sale.
 Be it media, police, politicians; money can make everyone dance to its tune.
-Through this movie, Upendra has also given a tong to media corrupting the information to make it sell like a hot news or breaking news.
+Through this movie, Upendra has also given a tong to media corrupting the information to make it sell like hot news or breaking news.

 The State Of Indians (SattPrajegalu)